 In mild spells aphids can multiply rapidly, so remove infestations before getting out of hand.

-As mentioned last month keep a close eye out for signs of vine weevil larvae and treat effected root balls as soon as you spot any.
 Use a stiff bristled brush to remove algae from decking and patios, a surface cleaner such as patio magic will make your job easier and stop the algae from reoccurring.

 If you didn’t have a chance last month then make sure you give your shed, playhouse and fence’s a fresh coat of paint or preservative.